-To load in files easily, you can of course use a cassette player and a cassette.
+To load files in to your Spectrum you can of course use a cassette player and a cassette.
 Although fun, it's not the best way to do it.
-To make your spectrum even more fun get a divMMC!
+To make your Spectrum even better get a divMMC!

 I really enjoyed this project!
-Seeing this burst into life on the first attempt was a great feeling.
+Seeing this 8 bit computer kit burst into life on the first attempt was a great feeling.
 It took me 10 hours+ to complete, I would not recommend trying to go faster.

 The kit and kit documentation was excellent, making the build an absolute pleasure to complete.
 Great care is always required to ensure success.